Riddle’s quiz maker cookies and tracking

 - User name of each person who creates an account

-- IP address is saved in the server logs, but in no way connected to the user account.
+- IP address is saved for 10 days in the server logs, but in no way connected to the user account.
+By law we have to generate and keep this log for 10 days.

 - Email address and Facebook or Twitter ID for each creator (if they sign in via social network)